mhkeller/layercake.graphics/content/guide/00-introduction.md

 title: Introduction
 ---

-### What is LayerCake?
+### What is Layer Cake?

-LayerCake is a graphics framework, built on top of [Svelte](https://svelte.technology) that removes the boilerplate from making responsive web graphics.
+Layer Cake is a graphics framework, built on top of [Svelte](https://svelte.technology) that removes the boilerplate from making responsive web graphics.

-At its heart, LayerCake is a [Svelte store](https://svelte.technology/guide#state-management) that takes an array of data objects, a target DOM element and creates scales bound to your element's dimensions.
+At its heart, Layer Cake is a [Svelte store](https://svelte.technology/guide#state-management) that takes an array of data objects, a target DOM element and creates scales bound to your element's dimensions.
 It also includes higher level methods to organize multiple SVG, HTML and Canvas layers that use these scales.

 By breaking a part a graphic into layers, you can more easily reuse components from project to project.
 It also lets you easily move between web environments by giving you a common coordinate system.
 You may be using Canvas for a scatterplot, SVG for axes and HTML for annotations but they all read from a common store and appear seamless to the viewer.

-> LayerCake uses D3 scales.
+> Layer Cake uses D3 scales.
 See more in the [`xScale`](#xScale), [`yScale`](#yScale) and [`rScale`](#rScale) sections of the [Store API](#store-api).

-### What LayerCake is not
+### What Layer Cake is not

-LayerCake is not a high-level charting library.
+Layer Cake is not a high-level charting library.
 It doesn't have any built-in concepts or strong opinions about how your data should be structured.

 > See the [`flatten`](#flatten) and [`flatData`](#flatData) methods in the [Store API](#store-api) section below for more info about data structure.

 ### Getting started

 You initialize your cake in a normal JavaScript file.
-Here is an example in LayerCake's most basic usage, loading in data and binding its extents to a DOM element.
+Here is an example in Layer Cake's most basic usage, loading in data and binding its extents to a DOM element.

 ```js
 /* { filename: 'main.js' } */